30er Schärenkreuzer Tre Sang Kieler Förde

 In 1998, Bavarian dragon sailor Rolf Kohlbach was looking for a larger, classic boat for the Ammersee.
 One of my Schärenkreuzer articles had drawn his attention to Tre Sang.
 Kohlbach travelled to Milford Haven, bought it from house restorer Roger Capps and put it in his garden at home.
 When stripping off the elegant dark blue paint, it became clear that Kohlbach, now the tenth owner, had taken on a big task with the then 64-year-old skerry.
 Repeated sanding had reduced the ship’s side to a worrying eleven millimetres.
 The legendary Tre Sang was more of a problem than a boat.

-In March ’99, Kohlbach gave Tre Sang to Steinlechner in Utting, bought a complete mahogany trunk and became a temporary boat builder until August.
+In March ’99, Kohlbach gave Tre Sang to Steinlechner in Utting, bought a complete mahogany trunk, and became a temporary boat builder until August.
 For six months, the trained food technician used a plane instead of a keyboard and mouse.
 At the shipyard, his idea of restoring the boat with as much of his own work as possible was viewed sceptically, but nevertheless encouraged.
 1,200 hours of his own labour and 800 from the shipyard went into restoring the boat.

 Master boat builder Christoph Hagemeyer took on tasks requiring practical craftsmanship, such as fitting the planks with millimetre precision or carpentering the stem, including the tricky task of chiselling out the spars.
 Parts of the sternpost and the transom were replaced.
 Starting at the sheerline under the gunwale, every second plank was removed and replaced with new mahogany.
 This also provided an opportunity to push the out-of-shape hull back into Barry Becker’s original 1934 lines.